Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Take your peer-to-peer marketplace to the next level with Sharetribe

 Once your marketplace grows, you have more resources to develop it further.
-You’ve also learned a lot about your audience and know what kinds of custom features and additional tools bring the biggest boost to user experience – and the biggest ROI for you.
+You’ve also learned a lot about your audience and know what kinds of custom features and additional tools bring the biggest boost to user experience—and the biggest return on investment for you.

 You can build custom features and add integrations to third-party tools like marketing and email software.
-And yet, you won’t have to invest in building the marketplace essentials, and updates, maintenance, and security compliance are handled for you as well.
+Yet, you won’t have to invest in building the marketplace essentials; updates, maintenance, and security compliance are also handled for you.

 Peer-to-peer marketplace examples

-We're proud to power over 1,000 marketplaces around the world.
-Here are a few inspiring examples of peer-to-peer businesses – you can find more Sharetribe examples and inspiration in our customer gallery and founder stories.
+We're proud to power over 1,000 marketplaces worldwide.
+Here are a few inspiring examples of peer-to-peer businesses.
+You can find more Sharetribe examples and inspiration in our customer gallery and founder stories.

 Rental platforms allow people to rent out tangible physical resources that belong to others.
 Some of our favorites include: